Do you remember the Windows game Pipe Dream? In it, the player creates a continuous “goo” path using randomly assigned pieces of pipe.

-One great way of doing this is by using a traffic shaping overlay.
+One great way of doing this is by using a traffic shaping popup.

 Already an Unbounce customer?
-Log in now and build a Convertable today at no extra cost.
+Log in now and build a popup today at no extra cost.

-Here’s a diagram of how traffic shaping with overlays works:
+Here’s a diagram of how traffic shaping with popups works:

-Here are a few use cases with real-life examples to get you thinking ‘bout how you can use traffic shaping overlays in your own overlay strategy:
+Here are a few use cases with real-life examples to get you thinking ‘bout how you can use traffic shaping popups in your own popup strategy:

 Use case #1: Cross-Sell

-A cross-sell overlay can help focus a user’s attention on a relevant offer.
+A cross-sell popup can help focus a user’s attention on a relevant offer.

 Here’s an example…

-This overlay (yes, it’s ours) was installed on a high-traffic post about the best digital marketing conferences to attend in 2016.
+This popup (it was built in Unbounce) was installed on a high-traffic post about the best digital marketing conferences to attend in 2016.